fidhaaysha/Brain-tumor-MRI-Image-classification/README.md

 ##  **Future Improvements**

-1. Implement **Ensemble Models** to combine predictions from CNN, DenseNet121, and EfficientNet-B0.
-2. Utilize **Advanced Data Augmentation Techniques** for better generalization.
+1. Utilize **Advanced Data Augmentation Techniques** for better generalization.
-3. Train the models on a **larger and more diverse dataset**.
+2. Train the models on a **larger and more diverse dataset**.
-4. Optimize **EfficientNet-B0** with customized preprocessing and fine-tuning.
+3. Optimize **EfficientNet-B0** with customized preprocessing and fine-tuning.
-5. Experiment with **Transfer Learning on Medical Datasets**.
+4. Experiment with **Transfer Learning on Medical Datasets**.

 ---